Faculty (Re)Engagement Institute

 How Does This Virtual Workshop Work?

 - This virtual workshop takes place in a two-part 3-hour Zoom session with your presenters and fellow registrants.
-Options are available in January or June for you to pick a date that best works for you.

 - Attendance is limited to the first 48 registrants to provide the most effective coaching experience possible.